-With these chicken and ham croquettes we celebrate today at home the day of the croquette.
-Is not that I pen tooth these days, but today I have babeado listening to a program on the radio with a special croquettes, and I, who thought that there were flavors Raritan croquettes, so far I have has that imagination takes the power of more than one when croquettes It concerns.
+With these chicken and ham croquettes we celebrate croquette day at home today.
+It's not that I'm paying attention to these days, but today I drooled listening to a program on the radio with a special croquettes, and I, who until now thought that there were croquettes with weird flavors, have realized that the imagination takes the power of more than one when it comes to croquettes.

 The croquettes are probably my favorite dish.
 Not be you but in my house the day of the birthday, each chooses its favorite food.
 And was always licking are croquettes with salad.
 I love the broth for dressing the salad by wetting the crispy crust of croquettes.